triantium/aoc2021/README.md

 # Advent of Code 2021

-An 'Solution' for the https://adventofcode.com/2021[Advent of Code 2021]-Event
+An 'Solution' for the [Advent of Code 2021](https://adventofcode.com/2021)-Event